Pete Smith (baseball, born 1966): Career

 Smith played with San Diego's Class AAA farm club, the Las Vegas Stars, but returned to the majors in 1997, playing the next season and a half with the Padres.
 On May 31, 1997, Smith picked up his one and only MLB save during a Padres 12-5 victory over the Astros.
 On June 9, 1998, Smith was traded to the Baltimore Orioles organization for minor leaguer Eric Estes.
 He played his final game on September 24, 1998.
 He earned a career ERA of 4.55, striking out 640 batters.
-Smith also pitched 4 shutouts throughout his major league career.
+Smith pitched 4 shutouts throughout his major league career.